 By Emily Richmond, ABT, NAET Certified Practitioner

-I was recently interviewed on “Talk Dirt to Me” a local Radio Boise talk show.
+In Spring 2017, I was interviewed on “Talk Dirt to Me” a local Radio Boise talk show.
 We discussed seasonal allergy prevention and treatment.
 I decided to post an overview of the helpful tips discussed.

 As a person who suffered from seasonal allergies,I tried every treatment I knew about: Western, eastern, and dietary.
 Some things helped reduce the symptoms for a short period.
 The treatment that solved my root issue and allowed me to stop regularly taking allergy medications and supplements was NAET.
 I am going to share with you many things that you can use to try to manage your symptoms.
 But I can’t stress enough the freedom that comes from treating your allergens with NAET, so that your body stops over-reacting.
 In addition, you don’t have to maintain the majority of the steps below just to get relief once you have had NAET treatments.
 Not everything on the list will work for everyone and no single thing will manage it all.
 Please schedule with us to help you develop the approach that is best for you.